To provide safe, reliable, affordable and courteous mass public

 ridership, Coast RTA is on the verge of truly meeting its Mission

 Statement.
-The next twenty five years promise to be exciting and
+The next 25 years promise to be exciting and